dkeithdj/dev.to/blog-posts/blinks-on-aws-with-sst/blinks-on-aws-with-sst.md

 ## What are Solana Actions?

-Solana Actions are specification-compliant APIs that return transactions on the Solana blockchain to be previewed, signed, and sent accross various contexts, including QR codes, buttons + widgets in mobile and desktop application and websites across the internet [(Blockchain Links and Solana Actions)](<https://solana.com/solutions/actions#what-are-solana-actions-and-blockchain-links-(blinks)>).
+Solana Actions are **specification-compliant APIs** that return transactions on the Solana blockchain to be previewed, signed, and sent accross various contexts, including QR codes, buttons + widgets in mobile and desktop application and websites across the internet [(Blockchain Links and Solana Actions)](<https://solana.com/solutions/actions#what-are-solana-actions-and-blockchain-links-(blinks)>).

-Given that Solana Actions are just APIs, you can just use Express, Fastify, and other Node.js backends.

-And in this blog, we'll develop and deploy our Blinks using SST!

-### Now what is SST?
+### What is SST?

 Serverless Stack (SST) is a framework that makes it easy to build modern full-stack applications on your own infrastructure [(SST)](https://sst.dev).